binipringle/crim-outline/index.md

 **Oxendine v.
 State | Supreme Court of Delaware, 1987** Convicted of manslaughter in the beating death of his six-year-old son.
 Girlfriend had pushed Oxendine’s son into bathtub causing microscopic tears in intestines which led to peritonitis (inflammation of the peritoneum [membrane lining the cavity of the abdomen and folded over the viscera]).
 When Oxendine got home he saw Jeffrey had bruises.
 Early next morning Oxendine beat Jeffrey.
 Later that day Jeffrey’s abdomen became swollen.
 At 5 PM Oxendine got home, and Tyree urged him to take Jeffrey to the hospital.
 Instead, Oxendine went out and bought a newspaper.
 When Oxendine returned home, Tyree had got Jeffrey ready to go to the hospital.
 On the way to the hospital Jeffrey stopped breathing and when they got to the hospital he was dead.
 (228-9) The jury returned verdicts of manslaughter against Oxendine and Tyree.
 (230)
 Issue: Whether the trial court committed error by denying Appellant’s motion for a judgment of acquittal on the issue of causation.
 Appellant argued that the State’s medical testimony was too vague and uncertain to show which of the codefendant’s repeated beatings caused the death.
 (228)
-“But for” Test: But for the infliction of the second injury, would Jeffrey have died when he did?
+“But-for” Test: But for the infliction of the second injury, would Jeffrey have died when he did?
 (231) The doctors are unclear.
-The case doesn’t pass the “but for” test.
+The case doesn’t pass the “but-for” test.
 **Rule:** If a person suffers a lethal injury, and the defendant subsequently inflicts a non-lethal injury that accelerates the death of the person, the defendant is an actual cause.
 Holding: “The evidence upon causation was insufficient to sustain … conviction of manslaughter, but … the evidence was sufficient to sustain [Appellant’s] conviction of … assault in the second degree” (228)
 Reasoning: There was acceleration, but Dr. Hoffman’s testimony that there was acceleration was not admitted because State had already closed the case-in-chief.
 It could not admit the prima facie case of Dr. Hoffman to support acceleration.